Formula For Iron 2 Chloride

 Chemical Nomenclature Unveiled

 Chemical formulas are the shorthand language of chemistry.
 They tell us which elements are present in a compound and in what proportion.
-In the case of FeCl₂, 'Fe' stands for iron, derived from the Latin word ferrum.
+Which means in the case of FeCl₂, 'Fe' stands for iron, derived from the Latin word ferrum.
 'Cl' represents chlorine.
 The subscript '₂' indicates that there are two chlorine atoms for every one iron atom in the compound.
 This ratio is critical because it reflects the way these elements bond together.

 Understanding the Roman Numeral: Iron(II)